natmegsweden/NatMEG-PD_data/textfiles/README.md

 As much detail as possible about the task and the events that were recorded.

 Resting-state:
 During the three minutes of resting-state, MEG recording participants sat with closed eyes.
 The participants were given the instructions to close their eyes and relax.
-The measurements started after assuring the participants sat still with their eyes closed (Vinding et.al.
+The measurements started after assuring the participants sat still with their eyes closed.
+The PD patients participated in the study while receiving their usual prescribed dose of medication (Vinding et.al.
 2022).

 ### Additional data acquired